Dok4440/dotfiles/ARCH_INSTALL.md

 passwd
 ```

-Configure a new user to run `i3-wm` on.
+Configure a new user to run `i3-wm` with.
 It is never recommended to use i3 as root.
-We're giving this user "sudo" permissions, however this is not required.
+We're giving this user sudo permissions, however this is not required.
 ```
 useradd --create-home <username>
 usermod -aG wheel